axelmagn/csvjinja/README.md

-csvjinja
+CSVToTemplate
 ========

 A quick and dirty script to render templates with csv data.
-It does not actually use jinja.
-Instead, I chose to use python template variables.
+Uses the standard python libray string templating language.